-- Company Name, Address, Telephone: Suwannee County School Board, 702 2nd Street, NW, -Live Oak, Florida 32064, -386-647-4600. - Employer's Location Address: Your location of work (S.P.S., S.E.S., Facilities Department, etc.). - Place of Accident: Location name and address of place where the accident occurred. - Federal I.D.
-Number (FEIN): 59-6000872 - Nature of Business: Educational facility and/or department you work in (pre-k teacher, custodian, secretarial, etc.) - Date Employed: First day of the employee's employment.
-(This information can be obtained from the Payroll Department at the county office, Ext. #4612 & #4616.) - Last Date Employee Worked: Enter the last date employee worked.
-If no days were missed, enter "continues to work." - Returned to Work: Check yes or no. If yes, give date employee returned to work. - Date of Death: Leave blank unless death occurred.
-This section is self-explanatory. - Agree with Description of Accident: According to employee's opinion, check yes or no. - Date First Reported: The day the accident was first recorded. - Policy Member Number: Leave blank. - Paid for Date of Injury: Yes. - Will You Continue to Pay Wages Instead of Workers' Comp.:-Yes. - Last Day Wages will be Paid Instead of Workers' Comp.: Leave Blank. - Rate of Pay, Hours a Day, Hours a Week, Number of Days: This information can be obtained from the Payroll Department at the county office, Ext. #4616 & #4612. - Name, Address and Telephone of Physician or Hospital: Enter the appropriate information on the first medical facility the injured employee attended.
+- Company Name, Address, Telephone Suwannee County School District, 1740 Ohio Avenue, South, Live Oak, Florida 32064, (386) 647-4600. - Employer's Location Address Your location of work (SPS, SES, Facilities Department, etc.). - Place of Accident Location, name, and address of place where the accident occurred. - Federal I.D.
+Number (FEIN) 59-6000872 - Nature of Business Educational facility and/or department you work in (pre-k teacher, custodian, secretarial, etc.). - Date Employed First day of the employee's employment (this information can be obtained from the Payroll Department at the SCSD County Office, extension #4612, #4616, and #4608). - Last Date Employee Worked Enter the last date employee worked.
+If no days were missed, enter "continues to work." - Returned to Work Check yes or no. If yes, give date employee returned to work. - Date of Death Leave blank unless death occurred.
+This section is self-explanatory. - Agree with Description of Accident According to employee's opinion, check yes or no. - Date First Reported The day the accident was first recorded. - Policy Member Number Leave blank. - Paid for Date of Injury-Yes. - Will You Continue to Pay Wages Instead of Workers' Comp.
+Yes. - Last Day Wages will be Paid Instead of Workers' Comp.
+Leave Blank. - Rate of Pay, Hours a Day, Hours a Week, Number of Days This information can be obtained from the Payroll Department at the SCSD County Office, extension #4612, #4616, and #4608. - Name, Address and Telephone of Physician or Hospital Enter the appropriate information on the first medical facility the injured employee attended.

-Both the employee and employer/supervisor signature is required and enter date.
+Both the employee and employer/supervisor signature is required and enter date signed.

-Give the injured employee a copy of the Notice of Injury to take to the medical facility.
-Keep copy for school or department's records.
-Send the remaining originals to the Secretary of the Chief Financial Officer at the county office.
+Give the injured employee a copy of the First Report of Injury or Illness Form to take to the medical facility.
+Keep a copy for school or department's records.
+Send the remaining originals to the Risk Manager at the SCSD County Office.